-At June 30, 2006, we had \$96.7 million in outstanding accounts payable.
-Such accounts are generally paid within 30 days of incurrence and will be financed by cash flows from operations or short-term borrowings under the line of credit.
-This amount includes \$12.9 million payable to two financial institutions under inventory trade credit agreements we use to finance our purchase of certain inventory, secured by the inventory so financed.
+At September 30, 2006, we had \$99.7 million in outstanding accounts payable.
+Such accounts are generally paid within 30 days of incurrence, or earlier when favorable cash discounts are offered, and will be financed by cash flows from operations or short-term borrowings under the line of credit.
+This amount includes \$7.9 million payable to two financial institutions under inventory trade credit agreements we use to finance our purchase of certain inventory, secured by the inventory so financed.
 We believe we will be able to meet our obligations under our accounts payable with cash flows from operations and our existing line of credit.

-Cash used for investing activities include our capital expenditures in the periods presented, primarily for computer equipment and capitalization of internally-developed software.
+Cash used for investing activities in the nine months ended September 30, 2006 include our capital expenditures in the periods presented, primarily for computer equipment and capitalization of internally-developed software.
+We expect total capital expenditures in 2006 to be between \$8.0 million and \$10.0 million.

-Cash used for financing activities in the six months ended June 30, 2006 and 2005 related primarily to a decrease in net borrowings of \$2.0 million and \$4.8 million, respectively, under our bank line of credit.
+Cash used for financing activities in the nine months ended September 30, 2006 related primarily to a decrease in borrowings of \$12.9 million under our bank line of credit, partially offset by proceeds from the exercise of common stock under employee stock plans.
+Cash provided by financing activities in the nine months ended September 30, 2005 related primarily to an increase in borrowings of \$2.8 million under our bank line of credit.